 - records of previous requests made by credit providers to credit reporting bodies for information about you in connection with consumer or commercial credit applications, guarantees or securitisation arrangements;

-- repayment history including any information about whether you have made repayments on time and whether your obligation to make those payments has been affected by a financial hardship arrangement;
+- repayment history including any information about whether you have made repayments on time, or, where a temporary or permanent financial hardship arrangement applies, whether you have followed the requirements of that arrangement;

 - separate from repayment history, information about defaults (where repayments are more than 60 days overdue, in certain circumstances);